 A very exclusive online casino is located at VIP Lounge.
 There is nothing like it on the internet.
 Normally you will see regular online casinos offer players VIP statuses, which will include additional comps and other various stuff.
 VIP Lounge is exclusive only to the high stakes player.
 The benefits include very high betting limits but that isn’t all.
 Players can also customize their own tables and games to cater to their needs.
 In fact, it is sometimes possible for the casino to change the rules of the craps tables to offer better odds depending on the player.

 Not only do players get their own customized casino craps games, they can also play any other casino game as well.
 There are some strict requirements even to be accepted into the VIP lounge, which you can read about in the link provided above.
 Players can actually get gifts and comps that are quite luxurious for internet casinos.
 In fact, some players have been known to receive full-paid vacations and trips to resorts just as a complementary.
 Other high rollers have gotten gifts mailed to them and even a car.
 Then of course there are the usual benefits such as great deposit bonus opportunities and a great comps point program.

 The only disadvantage is that the VIP Lounge casino does not accept US players (that we know of).
-There is still Cherry Red and Rushmore casino for players located in the United States.
-Personally, I really like the looks of Cherry Red casino better, even though these two casinos are owned by the same company.
+There is still OnBling, Classy Coin and Loco Panda for players located in the United States and for credit card deposits.
+Personally, I really like the looks of OnBling casino better, even though these two casinos are owned by the same company.
 They do not offer the same exclusive casino suite program that VIP Lounge has (again, not that I know of), but they do offer higher betting limits than normal along with a $35,000 high roller bonus.
 High stake players are encouraged to visit these casinos and read more about their programs because promotions and rules change regularly.

 March 13th, 2010